Supplemental Essays or Questions – What to do when a college reaches out for more information.

 Hello folks.
-Today we will be talking about the steps to take when a college reaches out to a student.
+Today we will be talking about the steps to take when a college reaches out to a student for supplemental essays or questions.
 It’s fairly common for colleges to do this during the evaluation process.
 It is almost always a good sign, since it reaffirms their interest in you as a candidate.
 We will discuss how to make the most of the continued interaction.

-Pro-Tip: Check your application portals once a week to stay updated on the status of your application, and to respond to any time-sensitive requests.
+Pro-Tip: Check your application portals once a week to stay updated on the status of your application, and to respond to any time-sensitive requests like supplemental essays.

-It’s always best to answer these prompts straightforwardly – not storied like personal statements.
+It’s always best to answer these prompts straight forward – not storied like personal statements.
 The first tip we have is to provide updates on engagements outside of class.
 For example, what have you learned for fun recently?
-Which organizations have you been a part of, and how has your engagement gone since applying?
+Which grous or organizations have you been a part of, and how has your engagement gone since applying?

-Pro-Tip: Unless told otherwise, do not repeat what you already wrote in your application.
+Pro-Tip: Unless told otherwise, do not repeat what you already wrote in your application or supplemental essays.

 It’s generally good to refrain from putting anything down if there are no updates or developments since applying.
 But, do not underestimate activities outside of class you’re doing in your free time.

-Next, emphasize and elaborate on any significant challenges you encountered in your path to academic success.
+Next, emphasize and elaborate on any significant challenges.
+Things you may have you encountered in your path to academic success on your supplemental essays.
 This can include family circumstances, personal circumstances, and even the learning environment with classes going virtual.
 Do not be afraid of telling a “sob story.”
-They want to know what genuinely affected your ability to perform academically.
+They want to know what is genuine.
+And what affected your ability to perform academically.